russell-n/theape/ape/parts/countdown/countdown.rst

 The CountdownTimer is an extension of the TimeTracker that takes a `repetitions` value and decrements it on each call, returning True until it is less than or equal to 0.

+.. note:: Because I decrement after the start-time is set, this will always return True on the first call (it assumes you want at least one repetition).

 .. uml::

    TimeTracker <|-- CountdownTimer